smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 !!!

 !!!
 NOTE
 Canceling the alert will only dismiss the displayed alert.
 If the alert has audio, the speech will play in its entirety even when the displayed alert has been dismissed.
-If you know you will cancel an alert, consider setting a short audo message like "searching" instead of "searching for coffee shops, please wait."
+If you know you will cancel an alert, consider setting a short audio message like "searching" instead of "searching for coffee shops, please wait."
 !!!